folm/bcoin/docs/Design.md

 But of course, there is a benefit to having a multi-process architecture: the worker processes can die on their own without disturbing the master process.

-Bcoin uses [secp256k1-node][secp256k1-node] for ecdsa verification, which is a node.js binding to Pieter Wuille's blazingly fast [libsecp256k1][libsecp256k1] library.
+Folmcoin uses [secp256k1-node][secp256k1-node] for ecdsa verification, which is a node.js binding to Pieter Wuille's blazingly fast [libsecp256k1][libsecp256k1] library.